psychopy/psychopy-bbtk/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to psychopy-template's documentation!
+Welcome to psychopy-bbtk's documentation!
 ===========================================

-The `psychopy-template` plugin is designed to show you how to make a plugin.
+The `psychopy-bbtk` plugin provides a base class for serial BlackBox Toolkit devices.
+It includes some convenience methods to open ports and check for the expected device.

 .. toctree::
    :maxdepth: 2
    :caption: Library Components (API):

-   template_module
+   bbtk

 Indices and tables
 ==================